peterdanwan/job-listing-ui/_notes/README.md

 The Job Listing UI is a front-end app that uses [`React`](https://react.dev/) and [`react-router-dom`](https://reactrouter.com/en/main).

-## Requirements to run
+## System Requirements

-1. You will require [Node.js](https://nodejs.org/en) to run the commands below.
+1. You must have [Node.js](https://nodejs.org/en) installed to run the commands below.

 ## Running this application locally